KaelorFogo/Notes/readme.md

 # Next Steps

-- Future enhancement one: Add Cmmpatibility to share folders/files to different users
+- Future enhancement one: Add Compatibility to share folders/files to different users
 - Future enhancement two: Add colors that the user can select to specific folders for organization